 Both exhibitions are must-sees.
 “Matisse/Diebenkorn” brings together 92 objects – including 36 paintings and drawings by Matisse and 56 paintings and drawings by Diebenkorn – from museums and private collections throughout the U.S. and Europe.
 Co-organized with the San Francisco Museum of Modern Art (SFMOMA), where the exhibition will be shown in 2017, the collection features carefully-selected works by Matisse that Diebenkorn would have known.
 This allows the visitor the unprecedented opportunity to view Matisse’s works the eyes of the man who so adored his work, organizers said.

 Having been first exposed to Matisse’s work in the 1940s, Diebenkorn became transfixed and inspired, and sought every opportunity to see his work, both throughout the U.S. and abroad.
 Organized chronologically through Diebenkorn’s career, the “Matisse/Diebenkorn” exhibition – a ticketed event – shows how Matisse’s influence on his work evolved over time.
 It pairs and groups the two artists’ work together, revealing the lasting power of Diebenkorn’s first-hand experience with Matisse’s work and presenting a new view of both creators.
+Click here to receive a discount off your exhibit admission.

 Click here to read a Q&A with Katy Rothkopf, curator of the Matisse/Diebenkorn Exhibit at the BMA.